Canon SX420 vs T7

 It is notable that the T7 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-Both the SX420 and the T7 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the T7 followed on from the Canon T6.
+The T7 is a recent model that features in the current product line-up of Canon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Canon T7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.